top of page

 Tax: The Nitty Gritty!

 Chances are that one of the first things you think about when looking at setting up your own company is tax; the HMRC says tax doesn't have to be taxing, but for many, it's a mind blower, but of course, tax planning is an essential part of company operations and can help UK companies to make significant savings.
+For example, house flippers must pay self-employment tax, which is important to consider in any tax planning to avoid unexpected liabilities.
 By taking the time to evaluate the situation, companies can ensure that they are taking advantage of all available tax reliefs, deductions, and credits.
 This article will discuss some key areas where a company can save money on their taxes.

 VAT: